-For detailed image requirements, refer to the Ecommerce Manual, available by contacting CannabisCreative@aglc.ca or your category manager.
+For detailed image requirements, refer to the Ecommerce Manual, available by contacting CannabisCreative@aglc.ca or your Category Management Specialist.

 All images are subject to review and approval by AGLC.

 AGLC reserves the right to use these images without permission for purposes outside of the B2B website.